MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 The following screenshot shows the top section of the risk diagnostic report.
 This section provides the following information:

--	The **Total dollar value of reported transactions** section (labeled "11" in the screenshot) shows the total dollar value of all transactions that are available in the data diagnostic report.
+-	The **Total dollar value of reported transactions** section shows the total dollar value of all transactions that are available in the data diagnostic report.
--	The **Total dollar value of reported fraud events** section (labeled "12") shows the total dollar value of all reported fraud events that are available in the data diagnostic report.
+-	The **Total dollar value of reported fraud events** section shows the total dollar value of all reported fraud events that are available in the data diagnostic report.
--	The **% of reported fraud events in dollars ($)** section (labeled "13") shows the dollar amount of fraud events as a percentage of the total dollar amount of all transactions.
+-	The **% of reported fraud events in dollars ($)** section shows the dollar amount of fraud events as a percentage of the total dollar amount of all transactions.
 The value is calculated as (Total dollar value of reported fraud events ÷ Total dollar value of reported transactions) × 100.
--	The **Total count of reported transactions** section (labeled "14") shows the total number/count of reported transactions that are available in the data diagnostic report.
+-	The **Total count of reported transactions** section shows the total number/count of reported transactions that are available in the data diagnostic report.
--	The **Total count of reported fraud events** section (labeled "15") shows the total number/count of reported fraud events that are available in the data diagnostic report.
+-	The **Total count of reported fraud events** section shows the total number/count of reported fraud events that are available in the data diagnostic report.
--	The **% of reported fraud events** section (labeled "16") shows the total count of reported fraud events as a percentage of the total count of reported transactions.
+-	The **% of reported fraud events** section shows the total count of reported fraud events as a percentage of the total count of reported transactions.
 The value is calculated as (Total count of reported fraud events ÷ Total count of reported transactions) × 100.

 ![Data flow](media/promocode-images/pp-risk-report.png)